6-day cycle tour module in the Indian Himalayas from Shimla to Dharamshala

 3. Bicycles

-We provide you with our own trek or Scott bikes.
+We provide you with good mountain bikes.
 These bicycles are rental bicycles.
 We have bicycles in the sizes “Small” and “Medium” and also some bikes with a large frame.
-All bikes have hydraulic brakes and nine speed gear.
+All bikes have hydraulic brakes and nine-fold switchgear.
 Otherwise, you can of course also use your own bike.
 Helmets are mandatory.

 4. Daily routine (For camp, otherwise slightly modified for accommodation in inns)